isc-projects/kea/doc/sphinx/arm/hooks-run-script.rst

 Run Script Support
 ==================

-This hooks library adds support for calling an external script for specific packet processing hook points.
+This hook library adds support for calling an external script for specific packet-processing hook points.

-The library is available since Kea 1.9.5 and can be loaded in a similar way as other hook libraries by the ``kea-dhcp4`` and ``kea-dhcp6`` processes.
+The library, which was added in Kea 1.9.5, can be loaded in a similar way to other hook libraries by the ``kea-dhcp4`` and ``kea-dhcp6`` processes.

 .. code-block:: json